Bankruptcy Research

 Websites for Finding the Value of Property

-Because you must list the value of all of your assets in the bankruptcy petition, you must find a reliable way of estimating their replacement value and, for valuable assets, the bankruptcy trustee will want to know how you arrived at its valuation.
-The Internet provides many websites that will allow you to find the replacement value of your real and personal property.
+Because you must list the value of all of your assets in the bankruptcy petition, you must find a reliable way of estimating their replacement value and, for valuable assets, the bankruptcy trustee will want to know how you arrived at their valuation.
+Many websites allow you to find the replacement value of your real and personal property.

 To find the value of: